hedi0/Student-Predictor/README.md

 Copyright (c) 2023 hedi0

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance wit
+you may not use this file